Is it time to update your kitchen knife collection?

 - Always use knives on a smooth surface such as a wood or acrylic chopping board.
 Hard surfaces such as glass, marble or granite can ultimately damage blade edges.
 Avoid dragging the blade across the board to clear away what you just chopped; this does your sharp edge no favours.

-- Most modern kitchen knives will be dishwasher safe, however, if knives are washed by hand and dried individually using warm soapy water, they will stay sharper for longer as this minimises damage to the blade.
+- Most modern kitchen knives will be dishwasher safe, however, if knives are washed by hand, using warm soapy water and dried individually, they will stay sharper for longer as this minimises damage to the blade edge.

 - When it comes to sharpening it is really up to the individual; traditional steels are ideal for honing blade edges to optimum sharpness but require knowledge and skill to do so.
 We have developed a hand-held sharpener, which uses an angled ceramic wheel for easy honing.
 What’s most important is that kitchen knives should be honed and sharpened regularly to maintain the cutting edge.
 The only exceptions are knives with a serrated blade, which should be sharpened by a professional.
 Using blunt knives makes chopping harder and increases the risk of injuries.